Cloud Foundry Security

 cf events returns this information.

-To help run a secure deployment, Cloud Foundry recommends the following:
+To help run a secure deployment, Cloud Foundry recommends: